transatlantic-comppsych/fmriprep_qa_guide/README.md

 ## BOLD Summary
 * Contains time series plots for global signal (GS), global signal of CSF (GSCSF), global signal of white matter (GSWM), and two measures of motion DVARS and framewise displacement (FD).
 * Look for any big spikes in any of the line plots.
 * Review the carpet plot (the thing that looks like static that).
 This plot shows you the time series of each major tissue types.
-The blue column represents the voxels from cortical areas, orange colum represents subcortical, green is for grap matter and cerebellum, and red for white matter and CSF.
+The blue column represents the voxels from cortical areas, orange column represents subcortical, green is for gray matter and cerebellum, and red for white matter and CSF.
 For any columns that all seem to have a jump in values, this will look like vertical bands or lines down the plot covers across the entire column for that time point.

 ## Correlations among nuisance regressors
 * The heat-map plot shows the correlations between different confound nuisance regressors.